equinor/sdp-flux/base/gitlab/gitlab-setup.md

 E.g. `backup-utility --restore -t  1579256668_2020_01_17_12.1.6`

+If it fails due to "connection refused" - try opening a firewall entry in the storage account.
+You need to ensure that the task runner has enough temporary disk space to extract the tarball.
+Ensure this is set in the helm chart, and modify the storage class or PVC to have a larger than default size.

 You will probably also have to reset the runner registration token as described in your guide.
 Verify that you can git clone, runners work etc.